okfn/okfestival-public-report/pages/what-you-did/financial-aid.md

 ---

 <div class="pull">
-{% include image.html filename="Anne Muigai.jpg" alt="Anne Muigai" caption="Anne Muigai" %}
+{% include image.html filename="Anne Muigai.jpg" alt="Anne Muigai" %}
-{% include image.html filename="Subhajit Ganguly.jpg" alt="Subhajit Ganguly" caption="Subhajit Ganguly" %}
+{% include image.html filename="Subhajit Ganguly.jpg" alt="Subhajit Ganguly" %}
 </div>

 [Anne Muigai](https://twitter.com/eebiejeebiez) is the Knowledge Lead at [Open Institute](http://www.openinstitute.com/), a think-do tank that brings together domain experts to provide technical and advisory services in the open data and open governance space.
 [Subhajit Ganguly](https://twitter.com/subhajitganguly) is Executive Director of Lawrence Anthony Earth Organization, works for restoring the balance in the natural environment and is the Ambassador for [Open Knowledge India](http://in.okfn.org/).
 From them, we learn how a financial aid programme can make a difference from a participant’s perspective and how OKFestival helped them in the positive change they aim to foster in their regions.